KRYTON Metals Blog

 How long does powder coating last on metal?

-High quality powder coating for metal fabrication has a typical lifespan of about 20 years, depending on the processes selected.
-Unlike metal surfaces that are treated with conventional paint, powder-coated metals can maintain their integrity in the face of high temperatures and environmental exposure.
-Most powders are resistant to weathering, corrosion, and harsh industrial chemicals.
+High-quality powder coating applied in metal fabrication typically lasts about 20 years, the lifespan can vary depending on the specific processes used and the conditions of exposure.
+Unlike surfaces treated with conventional paint, powder-coated metals can maintain their integrity even under high temperatures and significant environmental exposure.
+Most powders are highly resistant to weathering, corrosion, and harsh industrial chemicals, contributing to their durability.

 What metals cannot be powder coated?